rimapaulione/sharing-project/README.md

 ✅ Multi-language support for broader accessibility
 ✅ Learning & experimenting with new technologies

-This project is a work in progress, and I'm excited to keep improving it! 🚀✨
+This project is a work in progress, and I'm excited to keep improving it!

   </p>

 ## Used in App:

 - Next.js 15;
+- NextAuth;
 - TypeScript;
 - Resend;
 - Tailwind;